-We request that family vacations be planned to match school recess times for holidays (see the school year calendar).
-If a student goes away during school time, it is the student's responsibility for making up missed work.
+We request that family vacations be planned to match school vacation times for holidays (see the school year calendar).
+If a student goes away during school time, it is the student's responsibility to make up for missed work.
 The student's teachers will need notification at least one week in advance of a trip.